KelvinHere/hello-django/README.md

 - 'DisallowedHost at /  Invalid HTTP_HOST header'
 - You need to add the url given to solve this to settings.py > ALLOWED_HOSTS as a string

+- push to heroku app should be deployed.

+### Connect heroku to github
+Have heroku auto update to the most current version pushed to github by linking heroku to the github repo

+- Heroku website > your app > deploy > deployment method > github
+- Authorise heroku
+- Select Enable automatic deploys on the master branch